Rebecca Jane: Personal life

 Jane married James in 2005, with whom she had a daughter, Paris, in 2006.

-Jane's second husband was the police officer Ben Dowlers, her childhood sweetheart.
+Jane's second husband was the police officer Ben Dowlers.
 They have a daughter named Peach.
 They divorced in 2015.

 Jane wrote in The Real Lady Detective Agency that she had "no sense of smell".
 When she was a baby, she pushed part of a pen up her nose and damaged her nerve endings.

+In June 2021, former footballer Michael Owen was exposed for sexting and soliciting nude photographs from Jane, as well as arranging to meet with her at a horse-racing event despite his marital status.

-She noted in a July 2022 Burnley Express article that she had suffered from five years of post-natal depression following Paris's birth, and that she almost died during the birth of Peach and suffered from PTSD as a result; she mentioned in another article the following month that she suffered from a further bout of suicidal ideation in June 2021, following the ending of a relationship and her consequent forced departure from her job, the coverage in Sunday newspapers of her private life, and the abuse she suffered from as a result.
+She wrote in a July 2022 Burnley Express article that she had suffered from five years of post-natal depression following Paris's birth, and that she almost died during the birth of Peach and suffered from PTSD as a result; she mentioned in another article the following month that she suffered from a further bout of suicidal ideation in June 2021, following the ending of a relationship and her consequent forced departure from her job, the coverage in Sunday newspapers of her private life, and the abuse she suffered from as a result.